markusfritsch/pdynmc/cran-comments.md

     Status: Forbidden
     Message: 403

+The author names are correct.
 The DOIs in the DESCRIPTION are specified as given in the checklist.
 The DOIs given in the documentation are correct and correctly displayed on a local Windows 10 x64 install.

-Please note that when trying to check R-devel (2021-08-12 r80748), an error on the availability of function 'Rcpp_precious_remove' by package 'Rcpp' occurred.